slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Talent hits a target no one else can hit.
 Genius hits a target no one else can see."
 -- Arthur Schopenhauer*

+> *"Most geniuses prosper not by deconstructing intricate complexities but by exploiting unrecognized simplicities."
+-- Andy Benoit*

 > *"Some people feel the rain.
 Others just get wet."
 -- Bob Marley*

-> *"Most geniuses prosper not by deconstructing intricate complexities but by exploiting unrecognized simplicities."
--- Andy Benoit*

-> *"Recipe for genius into one sentence: to have a disinterested obsession with something that matters."
-"We like to believe in genius.
-It gives us an excuse for being lazy."
--- Paul Graham*

-> *"It is the mark of a genious to explain a complex concept in a simple way." (...)
-"The problem with genius is that you have to tolerate madness." (...)
-"Genious is man who can do the average thing when everyone else around him is losing his mind." (...)
-"The best lack conviction, while the worst are full of passionate intensity."
--- Naval Ravikant*

 > *"Andy Warhol is the only genius I’ve ever known with an IQ of 60."
 -- Gore Vidal*

-> *"It is the essence of genius to make use of the simplest ideas."
+> *"Genious is man who can do the average thing when everyone else around him is losing his mind."
+-- Naval Ravikant*

+> *"If a man knows more than others he becomes lonely."
--- Charles Peguy*
+-- Carl Jung*